 Breastfeeding looks and feels different for every family.
 A free introductory phone consultation is the first step to figuring out what type of lactation support is right for you.
 Take a look at the different support services I offer and contact me via the website or email to get set up!

 During this visit we will go over the basics of lactation, discuss your breastfeeding goals and come up with an action plan and discuss helpful resources and tools that could aid in your birth and breastfeeding journey.

 During this visit we will address any concerns about latching, supply, positioning or any general breastfeeding questions you have.
 We will also create and discuss your breastfeeding care plan.
-Includes follow up texting.
+Includes follow up texting for 1 month.